tpaschalis/tpaschalis.github.io/_posts/2020-06-29-channels-limitations-speed.markdown

 But if you actually do, you can always ensure thread-safety using Mutexes.
 The Lock/Unlock operation of a Mutex is about 5x faster, and might not require moving the data itself around.

-Finally, and as a measuring stick, the naive copying of data from/to a memory address, takes about ~0.5ns
+Finally, and as a measuring stick, the copying of data between memory addresses takes about ~0.5ns

 ```
 func BenchmarkMutexLockUnlock(b *testing.B) {